miller-ms/MMSProfileImagePicker/README.md

 #import "MMSProfileImagePicker.h"
 ```

-Create a view controller for image selection and editing.
+Create a the profile picker object.
 The application's view controller implements the MMSProfileImagePickerDelegate interface.
-The interface's method is where profile picker passes the selected and edit image.
+The interface's method is where profile picker passes the selected and edited image.
 Before calling one of the profile picker's methods, the application sets its delegate property.

 ```objc